berndporr/bci_wall_analysis/README.md

  - -p participant number between 1 and 20 (default is 20)
  - -s The second at which the data analysis starts (default is 60sec)
  - -t The task which can be: "jawclench", "read", "colour", "wordsearch", "sudoku", "phoneApp", "lyingEC", "lyingEO"
- - -a [minF] -b [maxF] the optional frequency band when detecting bandlimited events (default: full spectrum)
  - -h Help

 All parameters are optional and have default values set.

 ## explore.py

-Plots the data in the timedomain and frequency domain.
+Plots the data in the timedomain and frequency domain of one subject and for all tasks (or one task if specified).

 ## snr.py

 Calculates the signal to noise ratio from one subject doing one task.
+It can be used both as a module and main program.

 ## p300.py

-Calculates the signal power of the P300 peak which is used in the SNR calculations.
+Plots the signal power of the P300 peak which is used in the SNR calculations.

 ## noise_wall.py

-Calculates the SNR wall.
+Calculates the SNR-wall.
+It can be used both as a module and main program.

 ## bci_wall_one_subj_analysis.py

-Calculates the SNR-walls and SNRs for one subject (default = 20).
+Calculates the SNR-walls and SNRs for one subject.

 ## bci_walls_with_t_test.py

-Calculates all SNR and noise wall values for all task over all subjects and performs t-tests if it is significantly possible to detect conscious EEG changes.
+Calculates all SNR and SNR-wall values for all task over all subjects and performs t-tests if it is significantly possible to detect conscious EEG changes.

-Additional pre-set parameters for the frequency bands:
+Pre-set parameters for the frequency bands:
+ -  -f: full range
- -  -m: 8-18 Hz (used for BCI)
+ -  -m: 8-18 Hz (used for BCI for motor imagination)
  -  -n: 8-12 Hz (alpha frequency range used for BCI)
  -  -d: derivative (1st order highpass used for BCI)
- -  -f: 0.1-fs/2 (full range)
  -  -e: 0.1-3 Hz (eyeblink frequency range)

+Alternatively, set the frequency range yourself:
+ - -a [minF] -b [maxF] frequency band when detecting bandlimited events (default: full spectrum)

 # Credits

 Bernd Porr

 Lucía Muñoz Bohollo